 You can now see a graph and a data table with the number of sessions throughout the day:

 Use this graph to identify the peak times of the day when the website receives traffic.
-If the peak is just before midnight, then consider adding a special offer on the website that ends at midnight to create a last minute rush of sales.
-However, if the peak is around lunchtime, then make sure you promote the website with advertising heavily around 11am, just before lunchtime, to draw in the biggest number of visitors.
+If the peak is just before midnight, then consider adding a special offer on the website that ends at midnight to create a last-minute rush of sales.
+However, if the peak is around lunchtime, then make sure you promote the website by promoting heavily around 11 am, just before lunchtime, to draw in the biggest number of visitors.

 If you have goals and/or e-commerce tracking set up on the website, then these can give you valuable insights on what time the website converts the best, independent of traffic levels.

 Again, ensure you pick a large date range in the top right corner once the report has run to get the best results.

-On all forms of paid advertising and social media, this report can highlight the exact times to ramp up efforts on both fronts to capture as many visitors as possible during times when they are likely to convert.
+On all forms of paid advertising and social media, this report can highlight the exact times to ramp up efforts on both fronts to capture as many visitors as possible during times when they are most likely to convert.

 If e-commerce tracking is installed correctly, remember to account for different average order values as well as the different conversion rates throughout the day.
 The effectiveness of the website during the day depends not only on how well the website converts at different times but also the average amount people spend during those times.
 An excellent metric for analysing this is the “Per Session Value”, which accounts for both the conversion rate and average order value.

 Google Analytics day of week report

 Having analysed hundreds of websites, we’ve seen that traffic is often likely to dip and have a lower conversion rate during the weekends.

-Traffic levels can also be lower on Fridays, when a large number of people are socialising, travelling, or watching their favourite TV shows.
+Traffic levels can also be lower on Fridays when a large number of people are socialising, travelling, or watching their favourite TV shows for example.